 “Virginia’s labor market is showing signs of strain, and consumers are clearly feeling it,” she said.
 “With sentiment near historic lows and inflation expectations still elevated, the outlook is cautious at best.”

-That could spell trouble for Republicans, especially considering Virginia’s economy is outperforming many other states, with an unemployment rate below the national average of 4.3%.
+That could spell trouble for Republicans, especially considering that Virginia is outperforming many other states, with an unemployment rate below the national average of 4.3%.

-Virginia Labor Secretary G. Bryan Slater told The Washington Times on Tuesday that more than 2,600 federal employees and about 3,100 federal contractors have filed for unemployment.
+Virginia Labor Secretary G. Bryan Slater told The Washington Times on Tuesday that more than 2,600 federal employees and about 3,100 federal contractors have filed for unemployment benefits.

-Still, there’s a silver lining.
-Mr. Slater noted that since Gov. Glenn Youngkin and Ms. Earle-Sears took office, Virginia has added 277,000 jobs and attracted $145 billion in capital investment.
-Major companies like Merck, AstraZeneca and the LEGO Group are among the contributors, and the Youngkin administration expects these projects to generate 85,000 jobs.
+In a silver lining for Republicans, Mr. Slater noted that since Gov. Glenn Youngkin and Ms. Earle-Sears took office, Virginia has added 277,000 jobs and attracted $145 billion in capital investment.
+Major companies such as Merck, AstraZeneca and the LEGO Group are among the contributors, and the Youngkin administration expects these projects to generate 85,000 jobs.

 “We have done a good job of bringing business in here, which is creating additional jobs that will offset some of the loss that may have taken place at the federal level,” Mr. Slater said.